uab-cgds-worthey/DITTO/README.md

 *OS:*

-Currently works only in Cheaha (UAB HPC).
+Currently tested only in Cheaha (UAB HPC).
 Docker versions may need to be explored later to make it useable in Mac (and potentially Windows).

 *Tools:*

 - Anaconda3
+- OpenCravat

 ### Activate conda environment (optional)